syncfusion-content/wpf-docs/wpf/Diagram/Diagram-Ribbon.md

 ---
 layout: post
 title: Create a Diagram Ribbon to interact with the SfDiagram | Syncfusion.
-description: Diagram Ribbon walk through the usage of the Diagram Ribbon and the items present in Diagram Ribbon to interact with the Diagram.
+description: A walk through the usage of the Diagram ribbon and the items present in a Diagram ribbon to interact with the diagram.
 platform: wpf
 control: SfDiagram
 documentation: ug
 ---

-# WPF Diagram Ribbon (SfDiagramRibbon) in WPF Diagram (SfDiagram)
+# WPF Diagram Ribbon (SfDiagramRibbon) in the WPF Diagram (SfDiagram)

-Diagram Ribbon Control is a user interface that hosts a Quick Access Toolbar, Application Menu, and Tabs to provide the most common features and settings for WPF Diagram.
-The Diagram Ribbon Control contains UI elements that allow end-users to load and save diagrams, add diagram items to the canvas, format text within the diagram items, rearrange and recolor shapes, change the canvas size and orientation, and perform copy/paste operations.
+The diagram ribbon control is a user interface that hosts a Quick Access Toolbar, Application Menu, and Tabs to provide the most common features and settings for the WPF Diagram.
+The diagram ribbon control contains the UI elements that allow end-users to load and save diagrams, add diagram items to the canvas, format text within the diagram items, rearrange and recolor shapes, change the canvas size and orientation, and perform a copy and paste operations.

 ![DiagramRibbon](Diagram-Ribbon_images/DiagramRibbon.png)

-The table below lists actions end-users can perform using the Diagram Ribbon.
+The following table lists actions that end-users can perform using the Diagram Ribbon.

 | Ribbon Tab | Ribbon Bar | Actions |
 |---|---|---|